Air Force Spectrum Operations – AFSC 3D1X4

 These airmen keep the radio spectrum free of interference

 Spectrum Operations Specialists in the Air Force are like the traffic controllers of radio frequencies.
 These airmen manage such frequencies to support military operational requirements.
-This can include everything from land to aircraft to space radio communications, basically, anywhere the Air Force needs to communicate with its members.
+It can include everything from land to aircraft to space radio communications; basically, anywhere the Air Force needs to communicate with its members.

 Duties of Air Force Spectrum Operations Specialists

 For Air Force communications to be uninterrupted and functional, the spectrum specialists troubleshoot interference, which can include countering any attempts at electronic signal jamming by adversaries.